gustavohdab/rettiwt-backend/README.md

 ## Deployment

-This application uses a `Procfile` (`web: npm start`) for deployment on platforms like Heroku.
+This application uses a `Procfile` (`web: npm start`) which makes it suitable for deployment on platforms like Heroku, Render, or similar PaaS providers that support Node.js and Procfiles.

-Ensure all necessary environment variables (especially secrets and `NODE_ENV=production`) are set in your deployment environment.
+**General Steps:**

+1.  **Set Environment Variables:** Configure all required environment variables (listed above) in your deployment environment's settings panel.
+Crucially, set `NODE_ENV=production`.
+Ensure secrets (`JWT_SECRET`, `JWT_REFRESH_SECRET`) are strong and kept confidential.
+2.  **Database:** Ensure your deployed application can connect to your MongoDB instance (e.g., using MongoDB Atlas and whitelisting the deployment service's IP address if necessary).
+3.  **Build Step:** Depending on the platform, a build step might be required.
+Typically, `npm install --production` (or `npm ci`) is run to install dependencies.
+4.  **Start Command:** The platform will use the `Procfile` (or a configured start command) to run `npm start`.
+5.  **CORS:** Ensure the `FRONTEND_URL` environment variable is set to the correct URL of your deployed frontend application.
+6.  **File Uploads:** The `UPLOAD_DIR` needs to be writable by the server process.
+Some platforms might require specific configuration for persistent file storage, or you might consider using a cloud storage service (like AWS S3, Google Cloud Storage) instead of the local filesystem for production uploads.

 ## License